azad-p/BlockchainNetwork/README.md

 For 2015 in part A, you will need to set the heap size to 32768 MB.
 Part B will also require a larger heap size than the default one.

-Pass the command -Xmx32768m to the VM to do this.
+Pass the command -Xmx32768m to the VM to adjust memory (Here we set heap size to 32768 MB).

 # Execution times (Part A)